 A compliance update is included on the agenda for every meeting of the Audit Committee, which became the Audit, Risks and Compliance Committee in 2019, as well as every Board of Directors' meeting following these Committee meetings.
-During the financial year, a presentation on the methodology for the revision of the Group's anti-corruption risk mapping was thus made to the Committee and a further presentation will be made once this has been finalized.
+During the financial year, a presentation on the methodology for the revision of the Group's anti-corruption risk mapping was thus made to the Committee and a further presentation will be made once this has been finalised.

-3.2.4 Consumer Health and Safety Measures
+3.2.4 Consumer health and safety measures